connexcs/docs/scriptforge.md

 ### Durability

 If a message is not processed in time or fails half way through processing, it will be reset to the unconsumed state and will be available for further processing.
-A message should not ever be lost.
+A message should never be lost.

 ### Scalability